Pairing a Claw-Foot Tub with the Right Tile

 When choosing a background for your tub, consider the mood you would like to create.
-Pure white works well in a bright, cheery space, but you can dial that hue down for a softer more charming look.
+Pure white works well in a bright, cheery space, but a muted hue offers a softer, more charming look.
 Creamy whites will make the room appear less sterile.
 Tile with a hint of beige, gray, or yellow can warm up or cool down the look of your bathroom space.

-Because most claw-foot tubs, new or old, have a shabby-chic look, you should consider using tiles that have pebbly surfaces and resemble well-worn stones.
-For example, Artigiano might work in your space due to its lovely undulating surface and rustic edges.
+Because most claw-foot tubs, new or old, have a shabby-chic look, consider using tiles that have pebbly surfaces and resemble well-worn stones.

 Consider Wood-Look Tile